Get an Instant Quote for a Block of Flats

 What is block of flats insurance?

-Block of flats insurance does what it says on the tin – it is designed to provide protection from a wide range of events whether you require landlord insurance for a block of residential rental properties or blocks of commercial properties.
-We provide block policies to cover apartment blocks, blocks of flats, commercial properties and also landlords who want to insure a portfolio of properties on the same policy (this is known as block buildings insurance or property portfolio insurance).
+Block of flats insurance does what it says on the tin.
+It is designed to provide protection from a wide range of events, whether you require landlord insurance for a block of residential rental properties or blocks of commercial properties.

-Ready for a Quote?
-Click here to Get a Quote or please call us on 01325 346328
+Ready for a quote?
+Click here to get a quote or please call us on 01325 346328

 What does buildings insurance for flats cover?

-The landlords’ public liability element insurance of the policy typically includes cover against claims from someone who has suffered loss or damage while on your premises or in your building.
+The landlords’ public liability element of the policy typically includes cover against claims from someone who has suffered loss or damage while on your premises or in your building.

 If the property is let, the policy can include loss of rent cover and rent guarantee.